plrolivier/boomerang/sysforward/README.md

 - add structure for MemoryRange / MemoryBuffer / MemorySegment
 - protocol module: json protocol to send syscall info
-- Protocol: use serde for serializer or reimplement a custom one.
 - MACRO to help definining the argument type during decoding
 - executor module